 There’s no way to charge your electronics on the trail, other than with batteries you take yourself.

 A portable battery will come in handy, as will a solar charger in case the primary battery dies (or if you didn’t bring one, as in my case.)
 I took a small Dizaul, which I hung on my belt during the day and used to charge my smartphone at night or as needed.

-It worked decently even when it was overcast — you won’t be able to fully charge your device, but it was enough to keep it going all four days of the trek.
+It worked decently, even when the weather was overcast.
+You won’t be able to fully charge your device, but it was enough to keep it going all four days of the trek.

-Obviously, you’ll be able to charge in Cusco before the trek, or in Aguascalientes after (if you decide to stay there).
+Obviously, you’ll be able to charge in Cusco before the trek, or in Aguascalientes afterward if you decide to stay there.
 Electricity in Peru is 220v/60hz, and it alternates between flat two-pin outlets (US-style) and round two-pin outlets (Western Europe-style).
 Remember to take a travel adapter if you need one.

 What’s The Best Way to Protect My Electronics?